Kotlin/KEEP/proposals/patter-matching.md

 ## <a name="design"></a> Design decisions

-Some of the semantics of this pattern matching are up to debate in the sense that there is room to decide on behaviour that may or may not be desirable
+Some of the semantics of this pattern matching are up to debate in the sense that there is room to decide on behaviour that may or may not be desirable.

 ### Matching existing variables
 consider Jake Wharton's example: